wcresko/evomics_stat_2019/lecture_org_list.md

 #Content for CK lectures:

 - Penultimate 1a
 		-Overview of R and scripting-based analyses
 		-R is for statistics!
 Good at stats processes and all the packages available!
 Derived from S.
 		-Some examples of cool plots [plotly, ggplot] -Rstudio- front-end, nice for beginners, can open .r or .rmd files in there [explore R studio section in separate Rmd] -Functionality and Rmd- show 'raw' script and putting the code into context- then show that lecture is an Rmd file too!
 		-Also a variety of outputs and ways to report!
 		-Intro to basic functions- calulator, creating objects and variables, vectors, creating a dataframe, data structures.
-		-Importing data:need sample dataset- stickleback?
+		-Importing data: need sample dataset- stickleback?
 	-Descriptive statistics- mean/var/etc,
 	-Basic data visualization- plotting
 	-Sample from normal distribution/randomization/etc